slerman12/Help-me/Philosophy/Cosmogenesis-Myth.md

 Let's derive it formally and strictly.

 Cosmogenesis myths usually aren't mathematically deduced.
-For example, the Tolkien myth of Middle Earth's cosmogenesis describes the universe as a composition of musical themes evolved from the orchestrations of one being called Ilúvatar.
+For example, the Tolkien myth of Middle Earth's cosmogenesis describes the universe Eä as a composition of musical themes evolved from the orchestrations of one being called Ilúvatar.
 In contrast, the Big Bang Theory deduces some of the earliest moments of the observable universe, but its cosmology doesn't include the first moment — the actual cosmogenetic origin point.

 In short, assuming nothing but math, I'll derive "something from nothing."
 I won't even assume the existence of nothing.